pola-rs/r-polars/docs/docs/reference/DataFrame_clone.md

-# `clone`

-Clone a DataFrame
+# Clone a DataFrame

-## Description

-Rarely useful as DataFrame is nearly 100% immutable Any modification of a DataFrame would lead to a clone anyways.

-## Usage

 ```r
 DataFrame_clone()
 ```

-## Value
+## Returns

 DataFrame

+Rarely useful as DataFrame is nearly 100% immutable Any modification of a DataFrame would lead to a clone anyways.

 ## Examples